Violent Crimes Attorney In Louisiana

 an offense that has, as an element, the use, attempted use, or threatened use of physical force against the person or property of another, and that, by its very nature, involves a substantial risk that physical force against the person or property of another may be used in the course of committing the offense or an offense that involves the possession or use of a dangerous weapon.
 (LA RS 14:2)

 If such an accusation has happened to you, you need an attorney to come to your defense and help you present your side of the facts.
 Here at Rozas, we believe that everyone is innocent until proven guilty, and will fight for your rights in court.
-We can help you with most violent crime charges, but we specialize in the following.
+We can help you with the most violent crime charges, but we specialize in the following.

 Murder & Manslaughter